 At the beginning of the month I told you about how it was crashed controlled Boeing 727.
 The action was part of a scientific experiment, but there was also an issue on it.
 The research resulted in solutions that can increase the survival rate of passengers.
 The crashed plane will be tracked to Discovery Channel, on 4 November, 21 time: 00.

 Those from Discovery Channel they also made a beautiful one application related to crashed aircraft.
 You can choose a place on the plane and after the show you can find out if you survived.
 I have already chosen my place and I can hardly wait for the show to draw the final conclusions.

-Are airplanes really made to withstand and is it possible for passengers to survive the impact?
-Do you follow the directions of the accompanying passengers?
+Are the planes really made to last and is it possible for the passengers to survive the impact?
+Do you follow the instructions of the flight attendants?
 Have you thought about the safest places on the plane?
-Hope to find out the answers in the show - "Curiosity: The plane crashed"
+I hope to find out the answers in the show - "Curiosity: The plane crashed".

 Regarding airlines, it is said that the plane is the safest means of transport.
 This is related to the number of passengers carried and the number of flights.
 Taking into account all commercial airlines, accidents occur only in the proportion of 1 to 1,2 millions of flights.
 At least 101 airlines, including easyJet, Monarch, Virgin Atlantic, etc., have never been involved in an accident that resulted in the death of some passengers (2009 level information).

 In 2009 they flew over 2.5 billion passengers.
 It is estimated that their number will reach 3,3 billion in 2014.
 Or maybe it will even grow to 3.5 billion.
 Let us not forget that the population of the globe has jumped by 7 billion inhabitants.